Fast algorithms for Vizing's theorem on bounded degree graphs

-There are no restrictions on the complexity of the local computations or on the length of the messages.
+There are no restrictions on the complexity of the local computations and the length of the messages.
 After a number of rounds, every vertex must generate its own part of the output of the algorithm.
 For example, if the goal of the algorithm is to find a proper edge-coloring of $G$, then each vertex must eventually decide on the colors of its incident edges.
 The efficiency of a \LOCAL algorithm is measured by the number of communication rounds required to produce the output.

 A crucial feature of the \LOCAL model is that every vertex of $G$ is executing \emph{the same} algorithm.
 Therefore, to make this model nontrivial, there must be a way to distinguish the vertices from each other.
 There are two standard symmetry-breaking approaches, leading to the distinction between deterministic and randomized \LOCAL algorithms: \begin{itemize} \item In the \emphd{deterministic} version of the \LOCAL model, each vertex $v \in V(G)$ is assigned, as part of its input, an identifier $\mathsf{ID}(v)$, which is a string of $\Theta(\log n)$ bits.
 It is guaranteed that the identifiers assigned to different vertices are distinct.
 The algorithm must always output a correct solution to the problem, regardless of the specific assignment of identifiers.